Acly/krita-ai-diffusion/README.md

 1. Enable the plugin in Krita (Settings ‣ Configure Krita ‣ Python Plugins Manager) and restart.
 1. To show the plugin docker: Settings ‣ Dockers ‣ AI Image Generation.
 1. In the plugin docker, click "Configure" to start server installation. _Requires ~10 GB free disk space._

+### GPU Cloud

+You can also rent a GPU instead of running locally.
+In that case, step 5 is not needed.
+Instead use the plugin to connect to a remote server.

+There is a [step by step guide](https://github.com/Acly/krita-ai-diffusion/blob/main/doc/cloud-gpu.md) on how to setup cloud GPU on [runpod.io](https://www.runpod.io) or [vast.ai](https://vast.ai).

 ### _Optional:_ Custom ComfyUI Server